paketo-buildpacks/paketo-website/content/docs/reference/nginx-reference.md

 Enables push state routing functionality.

 ### BP_WEB_SERVER_FORCE_HTTPS
-Allows you to enforce HTTPS for server connnections by redirecting all requests to use the HTTPS protocol.
+Allows you to enforce HTTPS for server connections by redirecting all requests to use the HTTPS protocol.

 ## Supported Service Bindings